 I asked him when his doubts set in.
 "In the first two years I was there, I believed that we really were committed to doing things in a credible way," he said.
-"It was only after that I realised that was highly unlikely and chose to resign."
+"It was only after that I realized that was highly unlikely and chose to resign."

-He also maintains that only three Guantánamo detainees were ever waterboarded – and, crucially, that this was done at CIA " black sites", rather than at the camp.
+He also maintains that only three Guantánamo detainees were ever waterboarded, and, crucially, that this was done at CIA " black sites," rather than at the camp.
 "It's not Guantánamo itself that's the problem," he said.
 "It's the underlying legal architecture that has to be addressed."

 For Davis, the problems began with the departure of Major General John Altenburg, who resigned in November of 2006, five months after the Supreme Court decided that the detention camp was illegal in the Hamdan v.
 Rumsfeld case.
 "He was a career military officer who, in my view, was committed to upholding the reputation of military law and military lawyers," Davis told me.
 In his view, Major Altenburg's replacement was inferior: "Susan Crawford, who had never worn a uniform in her life, replaced him.
-She was a political appointee, a protégé of Dick Cheney, the Secretary of Defence...
+She was a political appointee, a protégé of Dick Cheney, the Secretary of Defense...
 I think that was when things began to take a different turn."

 The bad appointments kept coming.
 "In the spring of 2007, General Tom Hemmingway, who was a legal advisor for the Attorney General, also chose to retire," Davis explained.
 "Again, he'd been a career officer who came out of retirement to take the job.
 When he left, he was replaced by another general officer in the reserves [Thomas W. Hartmann].
 In his regular life, he was a corporate attorney who was a part-time military officer."
-He also wrote of his objections to being placed "in a chain of command under Defense Department General Counsel William J. Haynes", aka "Waterboard Willie", who had authorised the use of interrogation techniques at Guantánamo that some would consider torture.
+He also wrote of his objections to being placed "in a chain of command under Defense Department General Counsel William J. Haynes," aka "Waterboard Willie," who had authorized the use of interrogation techniques at Guantánamo that some would consider torture.

 Davis suggested that these new appointments pursued politically motivated convictions based on dodgy evidence.
 "The corporate attorney came in and said, 'All that evidence and information that you set aside, you need to get dusted off and put into court and get these cases going and get convictions.'"

 He cited the example of David Hicks, an Australian who was caught in Afghanistan in 2001.
 After languishing in Guantánamo for five-and-a-half years, he was charged and given a seven-and-a-half-year sentence in 2007, all but nine months of which were suspended.
 He was convicted months before an Australian election, which gave Davis the impression that it was a political concession to then Australian Prime Minister, John Howard.
 Hicks' treatment had been an embarrassment for Howard, with Australians wondering why their compatriot had been held in GTMO for so long without charge.
-The fact that he was also given an 18-month media gag only served to fuel accusations of a politicised sentencing.
+The fact that he was also given an 18-month media gag only served to fuel accusations of a politicized sentencing.

 According to Davis, his conviction "was clearly a political accommodation to Howard for his support of the US.
 It had nothing to do with justice; it was all about politics."
-At the time, Howard said, "We did not impose the sentence – the sentence was imposed by the military commission and the plea bargain was worked out between the military prosecution and Mr Hicks's lawyers, and the suggestion [...] that it's got something to do with the Australian election is absurd."
+At the time, Howard said, "We did not impose the sentence—the sentence was imposed by the military commission and the plea bargain was worked out between the military prosecution and Mr. Hicks's lawyers, and the suggestion [...] that it's got something to do with the Australian election is absurd."

-"We had identified about 75 detainees as ones who potentially could be prosecuted, but 'could be' did not necessarily mean 'should be'."
+"We had identified about 75 detainees as ones who potentially could be prosecuted, but 'could be' did not necessarily mean 'should be.'"

-Despite the efforts to expedite prosecutions, Davis said that most of the politicised convictions still couldn't be secured: "We had identified about 75 detainees as ones who potentially could be prosecuted, but 'could be' did not necessarily mean 'should be'.
+Despite the efforts to expedite prosecutions, Davis said that most of the politicized convictions still couldn't be secured: "We had identified about 75 detainees as ones who potentially could be prosecuted, but 'could be' did not necessarily mean 'should be.'
 It meant that we had reviewed the information that the Criminal Investigation Task Force had assembled on individual detainees and determined that there was some credible evidence that could support a potential charge in roughly 75 cases."

 What would have happened had they been charged?

 "The majority would've been charged with providing 'material support' for terrorism.
-The US Court of Appeals in DC held in the Hamdan case that 'material support' was not a valid law of war offence that was subject to trial before a military commission.
+The US Court of Appeals in DC held in the Hamdan case that 'material support' was not a valid law of war offense that was subject to trial before a military commission.
 So, in the end, we would have charged most of the 75 with a war crime that wasn't really a legitimate war crime."

 This has left the detainees of Guantánamo falling into three categories: those who should stand trial; those who should be set free; and those in indefinite detention thanks to the lack of evidence needed to mount a trial.
-For Davis, the solution is to "get rid of that third category of indefinite detention" and make sure everyone is either "to be prosecuted" or "to be transferred".
+For Davis, the solution is to "get rid of that third category of indefinite detention" and make sure everyone is either "to be prosecuted" or "to be transferred."

 Despite the declining population, Davis doesn't think closing GTMO would solve the issue.
-"During the 2008 election, it was kind of the bumper sticker slogan, you know: 'Close Guantánamo'.
+"During the 2008 election, it was kind of the bumper sticker slogan, you know: 'Close Guantánamo.'
 Which, in my view, is not the solution.
 [The problem is] the underlying legal basis for creating Guantánamo to begin with.
 If you don't address that, then closing Guantánamo is just moving the detainees somewhere else.
 You know, at one point, early in President Obama's administration, there was a plan to move the detainees to a prison facility in Illinois.
 And all you've done then is just create a new Guantánamo."